algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 The goal of the website is to provide an intuitive and interactive user interface for uploading Verilog applications, running simulations, visualizing FPGA structures, and signal propagation.

-#### Frontend
+#### Front end

-Based on the mockup approved by the customer, the frontend will consist of the following components:
+Based on the mockup approved by the customer, the front end will consist of the following components:

 - **Main content**: The main content area where the FPGA structure visualization will be displayed.
 This will include the FPGA grid, signal lines, and interactive components for controlling simulations such as arrows to move backward and forward in time.
 - **Sidebar**: The sidebar area where logs will be displayed.